-- Various activities are taking place to encourage continued waste prevention and reuse, including: - Love Food Hate Waste: Family fun days as part of Hungry Holidays scheme, Thames Chase Forest family event, Havering Show (including demonstrations by chefs) and connecting with children's centres to focus on food waste in relation to smaller children. - One Less Bottle: Campaign in partnership with Public Health to encourage refilling bottles to reduce the use of single use plastics and roll out public drinking fountains. - Reuse Shop Making links with new Lighthouse reuse shop in Collier Row to encourage reuse. - Composting Workshop: Free online Compost Doctor Service and workshops to promote and answer questions relating to home composting. - Grounds Maintenance Waste: We continue to review operations in grounds maintenance to increase the amount of waste that we compost on site, and are reviewing the output of the composter to refine the operation. - Commercial Waste: Working with the ELWA, we are considering strengthening policies targeting potential commercial waste entering the domestic waste stream at the household reuse and recycling centres
+- Various activities are taking place to encourage continued waste prevention and reuse, including: - Love Food Hate Waste: Family fun days as part of Hungry Holidays scheme, Thames Chase Forest family event, Havering Show (including demonstrations by chefs) and connecting with children's centres to focus on food waste in relation to smaller children. - One Less Bottle: Campaign in partnership with Public Health to encourage refilling bottles to reduce the use of single use plastics and roll out public drinking fountains. - to reduce the use of single use plastics and roll out public drinking fountains.
+Reuse Shop - Making links with new Lighthouse reuse shop in Collier Row to encourage reuse. - Composting Workshop: Free online Compost Doctor Service and workshops to promote and answer questions relating to home composting. - Grounds Maintenance Waste : We continue to review operations in grounds maintenance to increase the amount of waste that we compost on site, and are reviewing the output of the composter to refine the operation. - Commercial Waste: Working with the ELWA, we are considering strengthening policies targeting potential commercial waste entering the domestic waste stream at the household reuse and recycling centres reuse for Havering